Class: SC.Binding

 Parameters:

-String fromPath Optional
+fromPath String Optional

 Returns:

-SC.Binding this
+SC.Binding

 Attempts to connect this binding instance so that it can receive and relay changes.
 This method will raise an exception if you have not set the from/to properties yet.